Advertising revenue: Amazon

 As of 2018, Amazon was reported to be the third largest online advertising platform and saw predicted advertising revenues sit at above $4 billion.
 With a reported 197 million unique online visitors per month, Amazon has a wide customer outreach similar to Google and Facebook.
 Amazon currently allows its users to pay to have their products made more visible on target customer's screens and also allows sellers to act as affiliates, being paid a referral commission of up to 15%.
 As of May 2019, Amazon is attempting to expand its affiliate advertising program by partnering with other large online media agencies and heavily trafficked websites.
-Amazon has reportedly reached out to online media giants Buzzfeed and The New York Times with an offer that would see them being paid in order to recommend or advertise products on their site.
+Amazon has reportedly reached out to online media giants BuzzFeed and The New York Times with an offer that would see them being paid in order to recommend or advertise products on their site.
 Such advertisements would include a link to the Amazon page where a potential customer could buy the product and in return, the media agencies would receive a percentage commission of the purchase.

 On August 25, 2014, Amazon acquired Twitch Interactive for $970 million.
 On Twitch's live stream platform, advertisements are regularly played on Twitch live streams.
 Twitch streamers who grow their channels sufficiently can become Twitch Affiliates and Twitch Partners, thereby expanding their revenue avenues.
 Twitch Partners can earn a share of the revenue from advertisements played to their live audiences and are allowed to "determine the length and frequency of mid-roll advertisements."

 Microsoft

 In 2018, Microsoft represented approximately 4% of the estimated $111 billion of the U.S. online advertising market.
-Microsoft owns search engine Bing, which constitutes over 6% of Internet searches, and social media site LinkedIn.
+Microsoft owns the search engine Bing, which constitutes over 6% of Internet searches, and the social media site LinkedIn.
 Microsoft earns advertising revenue through programs such as Bing Ads.
 Businesses and individuals can pay to have their advertisements displayed to customers on each platform.
 Bing's web publishers program allows website owners to earn advertising revenue by displaying Bing advertisements on their sites.
 Microsoft also earns ad revenue through its sites.
-LinkedIn allows individuals and businesses to pay in order to have image and video ads displayed to demographics they wish to target.
+LinkedIn allows individuals and businesses to pay in order to have image and video ads displayed to the demographics they wish to target.
 Each time a LinkedIn user clicks on one of these advertisements, the company is paid between $2–5.
 LinkedIn has more than 500 million users; in 2018, it was announced that LinkedIn expected to earn approximately $2 billion annually from ads on the platform.